mananjen/VRUnitySpring2024/README.md

 Alternatively when available, you can use one of the zipped release files.

 CAVE2 is a trademark of the University of Illinois Board of Trustees

+# Space Exploration project Spring 2024

+## Assets
+This folder contains all the data files and the scenes.
+There are 3 sub folders:

+# DataFiles
+This folder contains the downloaded datafiles as well as the script used to convert the csv into usable formats.

+# StreamingAssets
+This folder contains the converted data file to be bundled in the app build.

+# module-omicron
+This is the main chunk of the app.
+It contains all the prefabs and the scripts.
+All the objects used in the application are present according to folder names.

+## Build
+This folder contains the builds done on my system to test the app.
+This is not important to run on another system.
+It needs to be rebuilt.